jladan/nvim-latex/README.md

     - [X] Find all figures with captions and labels
     - [/] Create a scratch buffer (`nvim_create_buf(false, true)`) that presents an outline of the document
         - [X] name the buffer "outline"
-        - [ ] highlighting
-        - [ ] custom formatting
-            - [ ] labels
-            - [ ] indent label
-            - [ ] content preview
-            - [ ] ...
-        - [ ] highlight current position in document
-        - [ ] Folding for those longer outlines
-    - [ ] Add the ability to jump from the outline to that part of the document.
-    - [ ] Multifile support
-        - [X] just the current file
-        - [ ] whole document outline
-    - [/] Toggle showing outline with command
-        - [X] toggle, show, and close functions
-        - [ ] vim command and/or hotkey (like with :TSPlaygroundToggle
-- [ ] Fixing errors and warnings
-    - [ ] Navigate to next error/warning
-        - Probably with LSP or aux file (will have to filter just the errors and warnings)
-    - [ ] find unlabelled sections, figures, equations
-    - [ ] suggest labels for sections, figures, equations
-    - [ ] suggest matches for undefined references (like a spell check)
-    - [ ] find duplicated labels

 ## Dependencies